 McCormick thyme begins its journey to your table in the sun-drenched fields of France, Spain and Morocco.

-McCormick sources the leaves of Thymus vulgaris, a plant which is the very best variety for dried thyme.
+For the very best variety of dried thyme, McCormick sources the leaves of Thymus vulgaris plant.
 That’s where climate and soil come together to produce the most aromatic and flavorful thyme.

 - Rosemary: Aromatic rosemary adds distinctive Mediterranean flavor to grilled lamb, roast chicken, tomato sauce, roasted vegetables and potatoes.